 We cannot be materialistic and content.

-Tranquility of mind (and soul) is something that very few seem to have in the age in which we live.
-We somehow always tend to blame circumstances for our troubled minds but that is not always the cause.
-Sure sometimes we go through difficult experiences and it affects us, however more often than not, it is what we consume with our eyes on a daily basis.
+Tranquility of mind (and soul) is something that few seem to have in the age in which we live.
+We tend to blame circumstances for our troubled minds but that is not always the cause.
+Sure we do go through difficult experiences which could affect us, but more often than not, it is what we consume with our eyes on a daily basis.
 There is a correlation between what we see/read and what we think.

 And no because we still have a choice.

-We cannot consume the negative and have peace.
+We cannot consume the negative and have peace of mind.

-When we think of unbelief, the first thing that may come to mind is not believing at all.
-But unbelief includes doubt or skepticism In fact, most times it is mentioned in the Bible it refers to doubt.
+When we think of unbelief, the first thing that comes to mind is not believing at all.
+But unbelief includes doubt or skepticism.
+In fact, most times it is mentioned in the Bible it refers to doubt.
 As we pray to God and wait for Him to answer, doubt often creeps in.
 That is why it is important to know whether we are actually waiting in faith or in this veiled doubt.

 And how can we know?
 We shall use a verse in the Word to test what we believe.

 As mentioned above, it is only faith when it agrees with what you expect or prayed for.
-Let us take an example from Scripture.
+Let us take a practical instance from Scripture.

 Jesus had been invited to a wedding party in Cana.
 Unfortunately for the hosts, they ran out of wine before the feast had ended.
-There was a small crisis that needed to be solved urgently and Mary asked Jesus to help.
-He obliged and requested some men to fill large pots with water.
+There was a small crisis that needed to be solved urgently and Mary asked her son to help.
+Jesus obliged and requested some men to fill large pots with water.
 That wasn’t so hard, they quickly filled the pots.
 He then said, “Now draw some out and take it to the master of the feast.”

 Okay, now their actions had to match their expectations.